Possession of Drug Paraphernalia

 Philadelphia Defense Lawyer for Possession of Drug Paraphernalia

-The attorneys at Alva & Shuttleworth, LLC provide valuable legal representation to individuals who have been charged with misdemeanor and felony offenses.
+The attorneys at Alva Foster & Moscow, LLC provide valuable legal representation to individuals who have been charged with misdemeanor and felony offenses.
 Our dedicated legal team will review the evidence carefully and construct a detailed defense.

 We represent those accused of drug crimes in Philadelphia and the surrounding region, including Bucks County, Delaware County, Montgomery County, and Chester County, as well as in New Jersey.
 Call us today at (215) 665-1695 to schedule an informative consultation.